Dianne Mitchell

 Assistant Professor

-Dianne Mitchell received her PhD from the University of Pennsylvania and comes to Boulder after two years as a Junior Research Fellow in English at The Queen's College, Oxford.
+Dianne Mitchell received her PhD from the University of Pennsylvania and came to Boulder after two years as a Junior Research Fellow in English at The Queen's College, Oxford.
 Dianne's work explores the intersections of lyric form and the material world of early modern texts.
-She is writing a book, Paper Intimacies, about the surprising forms of intimacy afforded by Renaissance lyrics as mobile, social, and ever-changing handwritten objects.
+Her first book, Paper Intimacies, is about the surprising forms of intimacy afforded by Renaissance lyrics as mobile, social, and ever-changing handwritten objects.
 Dianne loves to write about and teach with manuscripts, wedding approaches from book history, formalist study, and queer theory in her scholarship and classroom.
-She frequently collaborates with the Oxford-based scholar Katherine Hunt.
-You can find Dianne tweeting about pedagogy, poetry, Renaissance correspondence, and archival finds at @whosolist2hunt.
+She frequently collaborates with the UK-based scholar Katherine Hunt.

 Areas of Specialty